The Kikuchi Hierarchy and Tensor PCA: Introduction

 Our approach also applies to the problem of refuting random $k$-XOR formulas when $k$ is even, showing that we can strongly refute random formulas with $n$ variables and $m \gg n^{k/2}$ clauses in polynomial time, and with a continuum of subexponential-time algorithms that succeed at lower densities.
-This gives a much simpler proof of the results of~\cite{strongly-refuting}, using only the matrix Chernoff bound instead of intensive moment calculations; see Appendix~\ref{app:xor}.
-We leave for future work the problem of giving a similar simplification of~\cite{strongly-refuting} when $k$ is odd.
+This gives a much simpler proof of the results of~\cite{strongly-refuting}, using only the matrix Chernoff bound instead of intensive moment calculations; see Section~\ref{sec:xor}.

 Our results redeem the statistical physics approach to algorithm design and give hope that the Kikuchi hierarchy provides a systematic way to derive optimal algorithms for a large class of Bayesian inference problems.
 We see this as a step toward unifying the statistical physics and SOS approaches.
 Indeed, we propose the following informal meta-conjecture: for high-dimensional inference problems with planted solutions (and related problems such as refuting random constraint satisfaction problems) the SOS hierarchy and the Kikuchi hierarchy both achieve the optimal tradeoff between runtime and statistical power.